lge-robot-navi/Intelligent-Information-Analysis-System-and-Multi-Modal-Dataset/README.md

 actors are Korean.
 The average height of female actors is about 160 cm.
 The average height of male actors is about 175 cm.

-* Information on Action Recognition DB
+* Information on Action Recognition DB related to surveillance tasks
  ![ActionDB](https://user-images.githubusercontent.com/51143120/201524932-06204fc5-18ad-4cdb-b66f-42946c76fc71.jpg)

 # USE CASES OF DEVELOPING SURVEILLANCE ALGORITHMS USING THE DATASET